armelf/Financial-Algorithms/README.md

 ### Backtesting the VWSMA strategy
 The backtesting part is done if the function *test_factor_acc* of https://github.com/armelf/Financial-Algorithms/blob/main/Equity/Technical%20Indicators/VWMA-SMA-MeanReversion.py.
 We create a modified signal(*msignal*) by taking the n-days SMA of the strategy signal.
 Ou backtestng proves that **n=2** works well for our strategy and it works in a robust way between 1993 and 2019.

-The backtesting is simple, we perform transations one after **one after the other**.
+Backtesting is simple, we perform the transations **one after the other**.
 Each transaction involves the whole **initial** capital, so we trade **without reinvestment**.
-Our acktesting is performed **without taking account of transaction costs**, but overall transactions costs are low compared to total strategy returns here, due to the **low turnover** of the strategy (Turnover, in the stock market, refers to the total value of stocks traded during a specific period of time).
-An **improvement here would be to compute strategy returns taing transaction costs into account**.
+Our backtesting is performed **without taking account of transaction costs**, but overall transactions costs are low compared to total strategy returns here, due to the **low turnover** of the strategy (Turnover, in the stock market, refers to the total value of stocks traded during a specific period of time).
+An **improvement here would be to compute strategy returns taking transaction costs into account**.

 We use *log-returns* = ln(Close/previousClose) for our backtesting and are aware of the *look-ahead bias*, then we use today's modified signal to compute tomorrow returns(*trets*).